christophernhill/gmao_mitgcm_couplng/mitgcm_setup/README.md

 Contains code to interface between standard MITgcm and GEOS-5/MAPL world.

-* `inc/' This directory contains a copy of many MITgcm header files, with some comment "C" markers changes to "!" instead - to allow for fixed form and free form compile use (we think).
+* `inc/' This directory contains a copy of some MITgcm header files, with comment "C" markers changed to "!" instead - to allow for fixed form and free form compile use (we think).
 This needs to be cleaned up.
 The files should be generated from a script somehow.